-15 Things To Do In Singapore On A Rainy Day: Best All-Weather Ideas For A Day Out
+Over 70 Best Things To Do In Singapore On A Rainy Day: Fun All-Weather Ideas Indoors

 Follow us on Instagram, Facebook and Telegram for the latest updates.

 With cool temperatures and rhythmic pitter-patter beating away outside, rainy days are perfect for sleeping in and lazing about at home.
-We love sweater weather but what happens when cabin fever hits and you wish to get out of home in search of fun things to do in Singapore on a rainy day?
+We love sweater weather but what happens when cabin fever hits and you wish to get out of home in search of the best, fun rainy day things to do in Singapore?

 Have no fear, we have some great ideas on what to do in Singapore on a rainy day.
 Here are some of our favourite activities.